ironhacks/ironhacks-blog/content/hacks/2022-open-data-science-challenge/index.md

 ## Questions?

-After registration at **[www.ironhacks.com](https://ironhacks.com/)**, just check out or leave a note in our forum!
+After registration at **[ironhacks.com/hacks/fall-2022/register](https://ironhacks.com/hacks/fall-2022/register)**, just check out or leave a note in our forum!
 There you find announcements.
 You can also contact us by clicking on the "Get in touch" button in the upper right corner.

 ## Frequently Asked Questions (FAQ)

 * **Where can I find  the tutorial material if I missed a live tutorial?**
-You can find the recordings as well as our demo notebooks once (registration)[https://ironhacks.com/hacks/fall-2022] has opened.
+You can find the recordings as well as our demo notebooks once you register at (ironhacks.com/hacks/fall-2022/register)[https://ironhacks.com/hacks/fall-2022/register].
 * **Where can I find recordings if I missed an info session?**
 Recordings of our weekly live sessions/info session will be posted in the forum as links to our **[youtube channel here](https://www.youtube.com/channel/UCBAB-PVEiB4YhHEDVW9WPWg)**.
 So we suggest you subscribe to this channel to have updated info about that!
 * **How do I get access to the competition?**